bkatzung/kcsg-kartra-pages/readme.txt

 == Changelog ==

+= 0.0.4 =

+* Store just the page URL and not the page loader in script/live mode
+* Improve URL validation
+* Accept kartra.com page links as well as embed codes or URLs

 = 0.0.3 =

 * Added internationalization support
 * Changed blank, script, and cache modes in the user interface to be WordPress, Kartra Live, and Kartra Download to be more clear and